How to calm aggression in nursing patients: Tips for successful de-escalation

 Words not deeds

-Avoid pressuring the patient or intervening physically unless there is acute danger.
+Avoid pressuring the patient or physically intervening unless there is acute danger.
 Calm, appreciative Communication often works wonders.

 Keep your distance